Jellybean Row Quilt Block

 Using the Jellybean Row Quilt Block

 This block is a fun one to use just by itself, but it can also be used staggered to make an entire colourful neighbourhood.
 The blocks are offset by 2.5 inches, which makes the road line up and keeps the staggered roof line going.
-The pattern is meant for scraps, so the more houses, to more cheerful this will look.
+Just add extra strips to the sky or the road to extend them across multiple blocks.
+Since the pattern is meant for scraps, more houses means a more cheerful look.

 Whether you make a single row to use as a table runner...